+- 1. In July 2020, the Statutory Infrastructure Provider (SIP) regime in Part 19 of the Telecommunications Act 1997 commenced. nbn is the default SIP for Australia, and other providers may become the SIP in specific geographic areas (typically where they contract to serve a new development).
+SIPs are required to connect premises to their telecommunications networks and supply wholesale broadband services to retail providers so they can supply services to end-users, with the legislation specifying peak speeds of at least 25/5 Mbit/s.
+The SIP legislation contains additional targets for nbn, including that nbn should take all reasonable steps to ensure at least 90% of premises in the fixed line footprint have access to at least 50/10 Mbit/s. - 2.
+The Statement of Expectations for NBN Co from December 2022 references nbn's role as the default SIP.

+In addition, it contains more information about upgrading the network to access "up to" a nominated data rate.
+For example: (a) Upgrading the reach of fibre so 90% of premises in the fixed line footprint have access to peak wholesale download speeds of up to 1 Gbit/s.

-- 2.1.2 A third requirement, that Infrastructure competition is to be facilitated where viable without unduly impacting service performance, is set out in the Government policy paper Telecommunications Regulatory and Structural Reform which includes: - (a) The policy principle that "Regulation should allow competition at both the retail and wholesale/infrastructure levels."; and - (b) A response to the recommendations by the Vertigan panel in the Independent cost-benefit analysis of broadband and review of regulation, where the panel expressed the view that: - "In principle, end-users should not be prevented from having a choice of service providers and should not be forced to change service provider (other than in circumstances where a service provider is no longer willing to provide services". - 2.1.3 In cases where more than one Provider shares a Shared Cable Bundle, this code implements the first requirement by ensuring that at least one Provider achieves 25 Mbit/s Layer 2 Rate Downstream for all services fed through that Shared Cable Bundle.
-Satisfaction of the third requirement in 2.1.2 in a specific Shared Cable Bundle is contingent upon this. - 2.1.4 Because it is a statistical statement about an aggregate national outcome, ascertainment of the second requirement can only be undertaken upon completion of the national build as a whole.
-This means the second requirement cannot apply individually to any particular area, building or Campus.
+- (b) Upgrading the fixed wireless network for access to wholesale download speeds of up to 100 Mbit/s, and typical wholesale busy hour speeds of at least 50 Mbit/s. - (c) Ensuring at least 80% of regional and remote premises have access to wholesale download speeds of at least 100 Mbit/s by 2025. - 2.1.2 A third requirement, that Infrastructure competition is to be facilitated where viable without unduly impacting service performance, was set out in the Government policy paper Telecommunications Regulatory and Structural Reform which included:

+- (a) The policy principle that "Regulation should allow competition at both the retail and wholesale/infrastructure levels."; and - (b) A response to the recommendations by the Vertigan panel in the Independent cost-benefit analysis of broadband and review of regulation, where the panel expressed the view that:

+"In principle, end-users should not be prevented from having a choice of service providers and should not be forced to change service provider (other than in circumstances where a service provider is no longer willing to provide services".

+- 2.1.3 In cases where more than one Provider shares a Shared Cable Bundle, this code implements ensures that at least one Provider achieves 25 Mbit/s Layer 2 Rate Downstream for all services fed through that Shared Cable Bundle.
+The facilitation of infrastructure competition where viable without unduly impacting service performance (referred to in 2.1.2) in a specific Shared Cable Bundle is contingent upon this. - 2.1.4 Because it is a statistical statement about an aggregate national outcome, ascertainment of the proportion of premises having access to specified speeds cannot apply individually to any particular area, building or Campus.